Blocks in flat families of finite-dimensional algebras

-\begin{remark} With the same arguments as in the proof of Lemma \ref{d_iso_iff_e_iso} we can show that the converse in Lemma \ref{d_iso_iff_e_iso}\ref{d_iso_iff_e_iso:reflect} still holds when we only assume that all simple $A$-modules are separable, i.e., they remain semisimple under field extension.
+\begin{rem} With the same arguments as in the proof of Lemma \ref{d_iso_iff_e_iso} we can show that the converse in Lemma \ref{d_iso_iff_e_iso}\ref{d_iso_iff_e_iso:reflect} still holds when we only assume that all simple $A$-modules are separable, i.e., they remain semisimple under field extension.
 This holds for example when $A$ splits or if $A$ is a group algebra (over any field).
-We do not know whether it holds more generally. \end{remark}
+We do not know whether it holds more generally. \end{rem}

 \begin{proof}[Proof of Lemma \ref{split_center_lemma}] Let $Z \dopgleich \msf{Z}(A)$.
 Suppose that $L$ is an extension field of $K$ with $\# \msf{Bl}(A) = \#\msf{Bl}(A^L)$.
 By (\ref{bl_irr_equation}) we know that $\#\Irr Z = \#\Irr Z^L$.
 The arguments in the proof of Lemma \ref{d_e_injective} thus imply that the matrix $\msf{D}_A^L$ of the morphism $\msf{d}_Z^L:\msf{G}_0(Z) \rarr \msf{G}_0(Z^L)$ must be a diagonal matrix.
 We claim that it is the identity matrix.
 Since this holds for any $L$, it means that the simple modules of $Z$ remain simple under any field extension, so $Z$ splits.
 Our assumption implies that $\#\msf{Idem}_p(Z) = \#\msf{Idem}_p(Z^L)$, so every primitive idempotent $e \in Z$ remains primitive in $Z^L$.
 This shows that $\msf{e}_A^L:\msf{K}_0(Z) \rarr \msf{K}_0(Z^L)$ induces a bijection between projective indecomposable modules.
 In particular, it is an isomorphism.
 Now, Lemma \ref{d_iso_iff_e_iso} shows that also $\msf{d}_A^L$ is an isomorphism.
 Since its matrix $\msf{D}_A^L$ is invertible with natural numbers on the diagonal, it must be the identity. \end{proof}